What is DBT?

 For clients, DBT entails individual, group skills training, phone coaching during/after hours and therapist consultation (for therapists only).
 We create an individualized treatment program for each client who comes to us.
-Parents attending our program, receive individual skills training and/or parent group, and phone coaching with our trained DBT parent therapist.
+Parents attending our program receive individual skills training, parent group, and phone coaching with our DBT parent therapist.

 What does the assessment process look like?

 When you first come in, you will meet to complete an assessment.
 This will determine if we feel the treatment will benefit you.
 During this time, the therapist will gather information and provide recommendations.
-Orientation (pretreatment) will follow the assessment if you are eligible for DBT.
-Orientation takes around 4 weeks to complete.
+Orientation (pre-treatment) will follow the assessment if you are eligible for DBT.
+Orientation takes around 4 sessions to complete.

 Why do I have to fill out a diary card?